 There are two schemes through which our academics may work alongside a Crick PI to supervise a student: the PhD programme (two routes: joint HEI-Crick funded and core-Crick funded), plus the Doctoral Clinical Fellows scheme.
-For a discussion about supervision opportunities, or to register your interest, please contact the Crick-Imperial Partnership Manager, Dr Corinne Hanlon.

 The content on this page is for academics interested hosting a student, submitting a project proposal and/or undertaking supervision duties.
 For individuals and clinicians wishing to undertake a PhD, please see the regular PhD programme and Doctoral Clinical Fellows sections of this site.

 As part of this scheme, the HEI and Crick academics work together to produce a joint project proposal and once recruited to, act as coprimary supervisors with equal scientific input.
 The host department covers the tuition fees and 50% of costs (stipend and consumables).
 These students normally split their time between their Imperial and Crick supervisor’s labs 50:50, though this may vary according to how the science and project develop.

 When: The call for joint HEI-Crick funded PhD project proposals usually opens to academics in May and closes in mid-June.

 Apply: If your department opts-in to this scheme for 2024-intake students, you will be notified in May 2023 that the call for joint project proposals is open via departmental comms.